vmware-archive/cfops/README.md

 ### Current

-This initial version *only* provides a proposed set of cli functionality along with the "help" dialog.
+This initial version *only* provides backup and restore.

 The project is written in "Go".